 Step 4: Foil!

 Cut out your foil and place it on your paper to cover all areas with ink.
 You may have to secure it with tape, another piece of paper on top, or a plastic folder.
-Set your Minc Foil Applicator to 2 and wait for it to heat up.
-I find the lower heat performs best, as higher heat may actually burn off the toner.
+Set your Minc Foil Applicator to 3 or 4 and wait for it to heat up.
+I find the icraft foil performs better at high heat, but Minc does better at around 2 or 3.
 Once it has gone through the applicator, slowly remove the transfer sheet.
 If there are some spots that didn’t work, place the foil back on and insert it again.
 It takes some practice and experimentation to get it right every time.
 Over the years we’ve learned some little tricks to get it just right.
-So if you have any questions please comment below!
+So if you have any questions please ask!
 Good luck and have fun making beautiful creations!

 Encanto Head Paper Wizard